cback agents

 2024-05-17 11:44:28 INFO /usr/lib/python3.9/site-packages/cback/model/agents/agent.py:120 > agents enabled pid=1058626 agent=backup id=0

-[warningâť—] its important to note that disabling a set of agents only stops them from picking new jobs, it will not terminate a existing job that a agent has allready collected and is processing.
-You should consider this prior to performing any actions that might fail the job such as a systemd unit restart, or stop, and wait for the agents to enter a idle state of operation.
+[warning❗] It is important to note that disabling a set of agents only stops them from picking new jobs, it will not terminate an existing job that an agent has already collected and is processing.
+You should consider this prior to performing any actions that might fail the job such as a systemd unit restart or stop, and wait for the agents to enter an idle state of operation.